 The average cost of general liability insurance coverage for a Michigan small business is typically between $100 to $1000 annually, and averages to be about $27 a month for between $500,000 and $1 million in coverage.
 Some factors might raise or lower your premium costs, including but not limited to:

 - The industry your business is in and the risk it carries

 - The location of your MI business (city/county/neighborhood)

 - Whether or not you have an extensive claims history

 - The deductibles and policy limits you choose

 - The number of employees you have

 - The number of vehicles owned

-These are just a few factors an insurance agent will look at when assessing a small or medium-sized businesses needs for Michigan business insurance.
+These are just a few factors an insurance agent will look at when assessing the cost of business insurance for a small or medium-sized businesses in Michigan.

 Get a Free Quote for Michigan Small Business Insurance